-Drop in de emand Increased competition Impairment of reputational image Compliance ris sks al and external regulator y compliance.
-Exchange rate Leverage ratio Delay in collections Changes in hiring models fluctuation chain in each line of bu management and the value siness and area at the rotection of its assets against Interest rate fluctuations Volatility of raw materials and energy Links with third parties of projects Lack of water supply guarantees Termination or modification of the contract Political and socio-economic changes Liquidity risk People's hea and safety Environmental risks Information security
+Drop in demand Increased competition Impairment of reputational image Compliance risks They affect internal and external regulatory compliance.
+Exchange rate Leverage ratio Delay in collections Changes in hiring models fluctuation (Operational risks Related to operational management and the value chain in each line of business and area at the organisation, and the protection of its assets against potential losses.
+Interest rate fluctuations Volatility of raw materials and energy Links with third parties of projects Lack of water supply guarantees Termination or modification of the contract Political and socio-economic changes Liquidity risk People's hea and safety Environmental risks Information security